 Here are my questions about the case if it was all one-sided: Why did Mr. Zacharias respond to her first correspondence?
 Why did he respond to other correspondence?
+Why, when she told him in an email, which I have read, that she was going to tell her husband what she had done and beg his forgiveness, did Ravi ask, “Are you going to tell him it’s me?”
 Why did he ask her to refrain from telling her husband until he, Ravi, was able to discuss the matter with her?
 Why did Mr. Zacharias tell her?
 “If you betray me here, I will have no option but to bid this world goodbye, I promise.”

 ‘Betray’ implies exposing information that no one else knows; revealing secrets; being disloyal, giving evidence.
 If he had said, “I will not allow myself or my ministry to be treated this way.
 This is a matter for the police.
 If you want to say anything else to me it will have to said through our attorneys,” he wouldn’t have people guessing as to what is truth and what is false.
 The mention of suicide also concerns me.
 It is straight from the toolbox of an abuser.
 It’s how they maintain power over another person.
 I’m not saying Mr. Zacharias is an abuser, but the comment does cause concern.

 I believe it would be wise on the part of the RZIM board to seek help from professional, Christ-centered counselors Patrick Doyle or Leslie Vernick for their perspective on this entire situation.
 Either of these counselors could quickly get to the truth and impart logic, wisdom, and application to bring forth healing.